 This website aims to gather all of my contributions to the world in one place.
 You can follow my research blog, subscribe to my podcast, download my code for academic purposes (otherwise contact me), read my publications, read more about me and my achievements or just enjoy some fun posts like this one about how to pronounce my name.

-Feel free to contact me with questions regarding code, publication or anything really.
+Feel free to contact me with questions regarding code, publication or anything.

-In this episode of the Talking Papers Podcast, I hosted Chamin Hewa Koneputugodage to chat about our paper “DiGS: Divergence guided shape implicit neural representation for unoriented point clouds”, published in CVPR 2022.
+In this episode of the Talking Papers Podcast, I hosted Sameera Ranasinghe to chat about his paper “Beyond Periodicity: Towards a Unifying Framework for Activations in Coordinate-MLPs”, published in ECCV 2022 as an oral presentation.